dbt-labs/docs.getdbt.com/website/docs/guides/sl-snowflake-qs.md

 Great job, you've successfully built your first semantic model!
 It has all the required elements: entities, dimensions, measures, and metrics.

-Let’s expand your project's analytical capabilities by adding another semantic model in your other marts model: `dim_customers.yml`.
+Let’s expand your project's analytical capabilities by adding another semantic model in your other marts model, such as: `dim_customers.yml`.

 After setting up your orders model: